ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 implementation-specific limitations.
 For example:

 - An Integer can typically be represented in C by an `int` or `long`, subject to the underlying platform's ranges for each.
-To accommodate special values, a C function that returns a non-negative `int` on success may return -1 on failure.
-In Python, such a function might return `None` or raise an exception.
 - In C, a Tuple may be represented as a `struct` with one member for each of the value types in the ordered grouping.
 In Python, by contrast, a Tuple may be represented natively as a `tuple`, a sequence of dynamically-typed